Adapting the Euler-Lagrange equation to study one-dimensional motions under the action of a constant force: Three simple examples

 \subsection{The Atwood's machine}

-The Atwood's machine system can be used for introducing students to more complex problems involving ropes and chains.
-Despite it is an ancient problem, it will be considered here by having pedagogical advantages for secondary and high school students, and still, it is useful to study mass variable systems \cite{sousa-PEd}.
+The Atwood's machine is a simple problem that can be used to introduce the students to problems involving ropes and chains.
+Despite it is an ancient problem, it will be considered here by pedagogical reasons because it is of easy physical interpretation and it is useful to study mass variable systems \cite{sousa-PEd}.

-The Atwood's machine consists in two blocks of masses $m_1$ and $m_2$, which are connected by a massless string with lenght $\ell$ passing over a frictionless pulley of negligible mass and radius $R$.
-By taking $m_1>m_2$ and $\ell=\pi R+x_1+x_2$, with (see Fig. \ref{atwoodFig}) we have:
+The Atwood's machine consists in two blocks of masses $m_1$ and $m_2$, which are connected by a massless string with length $\ell$ passing over a frictionless pulley of negligible mass and radius $R$.
+By taking $m_1>m_2$ and $\ell=\pi R+x_1+x_2$ (see Fig. \ref{atwoodFig}), we obtain

 and